Ray Jordan – Chairman

 Jack has a professional background in sports analysis and is therefore tasked with maintaining our Membership and developing our long term membership structure and development strategy.
 Jack was brought into Racketlon through his University friendship with Luke Barnes, first coming to the sport in 2014.
 Jack is not only a head for figures, he is also a talented man on court and was an integral part of our GB2 side who were crowned World Teams Amateur champions in 2018.

-Dan Busby – Head of Selectors & GB Representative to the FIR
+Dan Busby – GB Representative to the FIR

 A mathematician by trade, Dan is one of the UK's most successful Racketlon players.
 After a quick dabble with Racketlon in 2008, and a slightly longer dabble with top flight squash, Dan returned to Racketlon in 2015.
 He quickly made his mark in winning his first event the Yorkshire Open and has barely stopped winning on both the UK and World Tours since.
-As our head of selectors, Dan leads the panel who determine the makeup of our teams at World Team championships.
-Additionally he also serves as our representative to the FIR.
+He serves as our representative to the FIR.
 Dan is well qualified for this position, his experience on the tour from Europe to North America means that he well respected throughout the sport and as such was invited to lead the FIR team to improve player enjoyment from 2019 onwards.